azsk/ADOScanner-docs/03-Addressing  control failures/README.md

 > **Note**:
 >* In order to attest organization control, user needs to be a member of the group 'Project Collection Administrators'.
 >* In order to attest project control, user needs to be a member of the group 'Project Administrators' of that particular project.
->* In order to attest build, release, service connection, agent pool control, user needs to have write permission on the 'ADOScanner_Attestation' repository of that particular project.
+>* In order to attest build, release, service connection, agent pool control, user needs to have write permission on the 'ADOScannerAttestation' repository of that particular project.

 [Back to top...](README.md#contents)